wp-plugins/wp-admin-microblog/readme.txt

 No, sorry.
 Inline tagging is comming soon.

 == Changelog ==
+= 2.0.0 - (24.12.2011) =
+* New: Redesigned dashboard widget
+* New: Redesigned user interface
+* Changed: Use add_help_tab instead an own help tab on main screen
-= 1.3.0 - (26.09.2011) =
+* Changed: Move WPAM settings page from WordPress settings to WPAM menu section = 1.3.0 - (26.09.2011) =
 * New: Admins can edit all messages
 = 1.2.0 - (22.09.2011) =